 The amount of the transaction price allocated to the performance obligation is recognized as or when the Company satisfies the performance obligation.
 The Company expects to satisfy the performance obligations relating to the initial 'off-the-shelf' collaboration targets and the personalized therapies as development progresses and recognizes revenue based on an estimate of the percentage of completion of the project determined based on the costs incurred on the project as a percentage of the total expected costs.
 The Company considers that this depicts the progress of the project, where the significant inputs would be internal project resources and third-party costs.
-The Company expects to satisfy the performance obligations relating to the material rights to designate additional 'off-the-shelf' collaboration targets from the point that the options are exercised and then as development progresses, in line with the initial 'off-the-shelf' collaboration targets, or at the point in time that the rights expire.
+The Company expects to satisfy the performance obligations relating to the material rights to designate additional 'off-the-shelf' collaboration targets, or at the point that the rights expire.
 The Company expects to satisfy the performance obligations relating to the material rights to extend the research term from the point that the options are exercised and then over period of the extension, or at the point in time that the rights expire.